Your guide to Mumbai’s Public Transport System

 Choosing a route:

-- Avoid travelling during peak hours, it can be very dangerous for the inexperienced traveller
+- Avoid travelling during peak hours, it can be very difficult for the inexperienced traveller.

 - Mumbai local trains are cheap!
-Tickets usually cost upwards of Rs 10 all the way to 30-35 to get to the very edge of the city
+Tickets usually cost upwards of INR 10 all the way to INR 30-35 to get to the very edge of the city.

-These may be a little more inconvenient to figure out but the view they offer is second to none, as their rambling routes will take you around the city often for less than Rs 20.
-You’re in for a real treat if you manage to catch a double decker!
+These may be a little more inconvenient to figure out but the view they offer is second to none, as their rambling routes will take you around the city often for less than INR 20.
+You’re in for a real treat if you manage to catch a double-decker!

 Choosing a route:

-- Once again, you can figure out which bus number to look out for from mindicator.
+- Once again, you can figure out which bus number to look out for on m-indicator.

-- Tickets usually range from Rs.
-10-30 depending on the length of your journey
+- Tickets usually range from INR 10-30 depending on the length of your journey.